randomnoun/sql-explainerator/README.md

 This command will convert a MySQL JSON execution plan into an SVG diagram.
-There are two layout methods: 'workbench' which will try to mimic the diagrams generated from MySQL Workbench, or 'windowing', which also adds support for window functions.
-Or at least it will once I've written that bit.
+There are two layout methods: 'workbench' which will try to mimic the diagrams generated from MySQL Workbench, or 'explainerator', which adds support for inserts, 'having' clauses, and window functions.

 The execution plan can be supplied via stdin or --infile (Example 1), or can be retrieved from a MySQL server (Example 2).